mlinds/thesis/document/workplan/workplan.md

   - throw out any lines that don't intersect the OSM Coastline
   - determine which transect direction is offshore (based on deepest GEBCO depth?)
   - Go from offshore side to the OSM coastline intersection and resample the GEBCO depth to desired horizontal resolution
-  - calculate along-track distance in meters by reprojecting to local UTM , starting from offshore side of transect
+  - calculate along-track distance in meters by reprojecting to local UTM, starting from offshore side of transect

 - Classify lidar photon returns for each quality transect
     - Interpolate GEBCO data along the transect (contour raster, build 30m TIN off the contours?)